jalvesaq/Nvim-R/doc/remote_acess.md

      - Start Neovim (or Vim), and start R. Nvimcom should be automatically installed on the remote machine.

-     - If nvimcom does not get automatically installed, you will have to manually, build nvimcom, copy the source to the remote machine, access the remote machine and install the package.
+     - If nvimcom is not automatically installed, you will have to manually build nvimcom, copy the source to the remote machine, access the remote machine, and install the package.
 Example:

        ```sh
        cd /tmp